FDA Approves Esketamine Nasal Spray For Hard-To-Treat Depression

 Esketamine "may not be as effective as a generic that any psychiatrist or physician can prescribe without restrictions," Papolos said.

 It's not clear yet how much esketamine will cost.
-But the FDA-approved antidepressant is likely to have one advantage over its generic cousin: treatment will be covered by insurers.
+But the FDA-approved antidepressant is likely to have one advantage over its generic cousin: Treatment will be covered by insurers.